Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Introduction

 \section{Introduction}

 The effect of strain in oxide systems, which gives rise to exotic states not seen in bulk, has been of particular interest for quite some time to the condensed matter community.
-Strain tuning has been found to be particularly useful in optimising properties to suit the needs of device applications.
-Strain has been shown to be effective in tuning both material properties of use in practical applications and also in tuning electronic correlations and magnetism which is interesting from a theoretical standpoint thereof.
+Strain tuning is particularly useful in optimising properties to suit the needs of device applications.
+It is effective in tuning both material properties of use in practical applications and also in tuning electronic correlations and magnetism which is interesting from a theoretical standpoint thereof.

 Hwang \etal~\cite{HWANG2019100} have shown that when complex oxides are engineered as thin films, their chemical and physical properties can be modified to be markedly different from their bulk form, providing additional degrees of freedom in materials design.
 They explored the landscape of strain-induced design of complex oxides in the context of oxygen electrocatalysis and ferroelectricity.
-Strain driven modification of metal-oxygen bond length and octahedral distortion in perovskites has been shown to influence oxide electronic properties.
+Strain-driven modification of metal-oxygen bond length and octahedral distortion in perovskites has been shown to influence oxide electronic properties.
 These strain studies have been performed along with the advances in state-of-the-art thin-film fabrication and characterization that have enabled a high degree of experimental control in realizing strain effects in oxide thin-film systems.
-For ferroelectric properties, strain engineering can both enhance polarization in known ferroelectrics, and induce ferroelectricity in material systems that would not be ferroelectric in bulk otherwise.
+For ferroelectric properties, strain engineering can both enhance polarization in known ferroelectrics and induce ferroelectricity in material systems that would not be ferroelectric in bulk otherwise.